sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 * Fix - Post Carousel (Pro) - Resolved issue with the side-by-side layout.
 * Feature - Logo Grid (Free) - Enhanced responsiveness for item 'Padding' option.
 This update ensures that item padding adjusts effectively across various screen sizes and device resolutions for a consistent layout.
 * Feature - Logo Grid (Free) - Implemented 'Direction' option.
 This new feature is particularly useful for RTL (Right-to-Left) websites, allowing users to specify the direction of the widget's layout for improved compatibility.
-* Feature - Content Accordion (Free) - Introduced a new feature that allows the expansion of all accordion items by clicking on an external element with the class "ue-content-accordion-expand-all".
+* Feature - Content Accordion (Free) - Introduced a new feature that allows the expansion of all accordion items by clicking on an external element with the class &quot;ue-content-accordion-expand-all&quot;.
 * Feature - Memory Game (Pro) - Introduced template option for success message, Allowing users to show Elementor template as success message.
 * Feature - Memory Game (Pro) - Added 'Completion Time' option, enabling users to show the time it took to complete the game for a more informative and engaging experience.
 * Feature - Content Accordion (Free) - Introduced 'Additional Header Content' option in the accordion, allowing users to include additional content after the header title.